alexr1993/reddit-bot/README.md

 Reddit-Bot
 ==========

+This project currently looks like a building site, I'm still heavily experimenting with different ideas but essentially part 1 is topic clustering/classification then part 2 is detection of an in-joke or reference to some sort of Reddit folk-lore...

+===

 Finds references made about popular threads

 We have references people make in comments to posts either popular recently or